Competition history

 What is competition policy?

-To ensure this struggle between companies takes place on a level playing field and is based on each company’s merits, rules of play are necessary.
-This is the role of competition policy, which aims to guarantee the conditions for free and fair competition between companies within markets in order to safeguard consumers’ interests.
+To ensure the struggle between companies takes place on a level playing field and is based on each company’s merits, rules of play are necessary.
+This is the role of competition policy, which aims to guarantee the conditions for free and fair competition between companies on the market, in order to safeguard consumers’ interests.

 10 years of action